Focus on Science! Hands On Science

 Autumn nature walk

-The 1st and 2nd class explored Portlick woods in October and found lots of lovely things to excite their senses.
+The children from 1st and 2nd class explored Portlick woods in October and found lots of lovely things to excite their senses.

 Sound experiments in Senior Infants

 Life cycle of a ladybird